 How Can I Choose a Quality Online Master’s in School Counseling Program?

 Students earning a master’s in school counseling should research prospective programs to ensure that their education qualifies them for licensure.
 Learners may want to begin this research by identifying which agencies accredit their prospective schools.

 Higher education accrediting agencies establish a minimum quality standard.
-Students earning a master's in school counseling should consider programs that hold accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-CACREP only accredits master's and doctoral programs in counseling and related specialities.
+Students should consider programs that hold accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+CACREP only accredits master’s and doctoral programs in counseling and related specialities.
 Employers also trust schools holding accreditation from the National Council for Accreditation of Teacher Education.

 Prospective students should also verify credit transferability, even if they plan to stay at one school.
 If it is hard to transfer credits from a school of choice, learners should reconsider their options.
 Likewise, students should examine schools’ support services offerings.

 Founded in 1834, Wake Forest moved from its initial location in Wake Forest, North Carolina, to its current home in Durham in 1956.
 Wake Forest hosts undergraduate and graduate programs in Durham, Reynolda, Bowman Gray, Charlotte, and online.
 The university serves more than 8,000 learners each year through six colleges and schools, boasting an 11-to-1 student-to-faculty ratio.

 The school's online master's degree in school counseling holds accreditation from the Council for Accreditation of Counseling and Related Educational Programs, the National Council for Accreditation of Teacher Education, and the North Carolina Department of Public Instruction.